SunLxy/carefrees-react-native-webview-x5/docs/Contributing.md

 You may also see a console warning about "Invalid hook call," followed by a render error that "null is not an object (evaluating 'dispatcher.useRef')."
 Resolving this is similar to the above, but this time remove `react-native-webview/node_modules/react`.

-(if you remove `react` before `react-native`, you may see another render error for "View config getter callback for component 'RNCWebView' must be a function," just remove `react-native` as well to fix this)
+(if you remove `react` before `react-native`, you may see another render error for "View config getter callback for component 'RNCCarefreesWebView' must be a function," just remove `react-native` as well to fix this)

 When you make a change, you'll probably need to remove and re-add `react-native-webview`: